nd-cse-30341-fa24/project01/README.md

 1. What **system call** will allow us to trigger a timer event at periodic intervals?
 What signal does it send when a timer is triggered?

+2. How will you interweave reading **input** from the user, handling periodic **timers**, and waiting for **child** processes?

-2. What functions would allow you to parse strings with various arguments?
+3. What functions would allow you to parse strings with various arguments?

 ### Scheduler